puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 construction so that it's easy to just dump some source code (Go, Python, etc.) in a directory and have it automatically work with our service.

-Our tooling, in particular the `relay devel new` command, should be able to prompt the user for the builder to use and set up sensible defaults for the new action.
+Our tooling, in particular the `relay integration new` command, should be able to prompt the user for the builder to use and set up sensible defaults for the new action.

 #### `DockerOverride`